Windy City (nickname): World's Fair Myth

 It is a popular myth that the first person to use the term "Windy City" was The New York Sun editor Charles Dana, in a New York Sun article in the 1890s complaining about Chicago's victory in 1890 over New York in its bid to host the World's Fair.
-However, the term was in common use since at least 1886, while the first known use of it was from 1876.
+However, the term was in common use since at least 1886, while the first known use of it as a nickname was from 1876.
 As Chicago did not win the bid to host the World's Fair until 1890, Dana cannot possibly have been the source of the term.

 Politics

-Nineteenth-century journalists frequently referred to Chicago as the Windy City because they allegedly believed Chicagoan politicians were nothing but profit-centric (i.e. "full of wind", or "full of hot air" in modern language).
+The Chicago Tribune describes Chicago as a "windy city" regarding its people in an 1858 issue, as did the Milwaukee Journal Sentinel in 1860.
+Nineteenth-century journalists frequently referred to Chicago as the Windy City because they allegedly believed Chicagoan politicians were nothing but profit-centric (i.e. "full of wind", or "full of hot air").
 Notably, many of these journalists were based in New York City, which at the time had a rivalry with the growing metropolis of Chicago.
-Therefore, following this etymology, the epithet of the "Windy City" was meant to be derogatory, but was reclaimed by Chicagoans over time to the point where it has lost any sort of negative connotation and is a point of pride for many.
+Based on this etymology, the epithet of the "Windy City" was originally derogatory, but it was reclaimed by Chicagoans over time to the point that it has lost its negative connotation and is a point of pride for many.

 "The Hawk" wind or Hawkins

 Chicago's wind is often called "The Hawk".
 This term has long been popular in African American Vernacular English.
 The Baltimore Sun's series of columns in 1934 attempted to examine the origin of the phrase "Hawkins is coming" for a cold, winter wind.
 The first recorded Chicago citation is in the Chicago Defender, October 20, 1936: "And these cold mornings are on us – in other words 'Hawkins' has got us."

 In the 1967 song, "Dead End Street", Chicago native Lou Rawls speaks the following intro:

 It is also referenced in the first line of Steve Goodman's song, "A Dying Cub Fan's Last Request", is "By the shores of old Lake Michigan / Where the Hawk Wind blows so cold..."

-The Albert Collins song "The Hawk" from his 1991 album Iceman is also about the Chicago wind, with a reference to a blizzard in the winter of '78 that shut down the city (likely the 1979 Chicago Blizzard).
+The Albert Collins song "The Hawk" from his 1991 album Iceman is also about the Chicago wind, with a reference to a blizzard in the winter of '78 that shut down the city (likely the 1979 Chicago blizzard).
 The chorus repeats a variation of, "Now when you hear the people talk about their bird called the hawk / Now I'm gonna tell ya somethin' that'll make you let out a squawk."

 Other cities

+Earlier mentions of a "windy city" referred to Green Bay in 1856 and Buffalo, New York in the 1840s and 50s, which was also called "City of (the) Winds".

 Various other cities have also claimed the nickname "Windy City".
 They include: